hannahmalm/groupon/README.md

 # Groupon

 Welcome to your Groupon finder!
 This CLI app will help you find groupon experiences near you for a fraction of the cost of normal price!
+Run "./bin/groupon" to get started.

 ## Installation